Nickhil-Sethi/clay-code-challenge/README.md

 #### Deleting old data

 Postgres databases I've worked with tend to have performance issues when dealing with tables of about `1 billion` or more rows.
+Index cruft begins to develop, and queries take longer times.

-At that point, we'd start to think about a partition schema.
+At that point, we'd start to think about a partition schema which allows for bulk deletes and prevents cruft.
+Older data is probably less frequently access, and so partitioning time into months and periodically deleting the oldest month might be helpful.

-### Security
+#### Security

 Given more time, I'd tighten up a couple security holes.
 In particular, SQL injection isn't prevented against here.